acotty/keycloak-nodejs-connect/docs/tests-development.md

 Running all the tests:

     make tests
+    or on windows run "npm run testNew"

 Running specific tests:
     tape test/grant-manager-spec.js
+    or on windows run ".\node_modules\.bin\tap test/grant-manager-spec.js"

 When developing your test depending on the feature or enhancement you are testing you may find it best to add to an existing test, or to write a test from scratch.
 For the latter, we recommend finding another test that is close to what